-That is, the law provides that buildings, commercial or multifamily with a gross floor area of 35,000 square feet or more, except elementary and secondary school buildings, certain historic buildings, and certain manufacturing buildings, must achieve a 20% reduction in net direct GHG emissions (.. an undefined term that will have to be made clear in regulations) before January 1, 2030, a 40% GHG reduction before January 1, 2035 and be net zero before January 1, 2040.
+That is, the law provides that buildings, commercial or multifamily with a gross floor area of 35,000 square feet or more, except elementary and secondary school buildings, certain historic buildings, and certain manufacturing buildings, must achieve a 20% reduction in net direct GHG emissions (.. an undefined term that will have to be made clear in regulations) before January 1, 2030, a 40% GHG reduction before January 1, 2035, and be net-zero before January 1, 2040.
 From the new law,

 “To facilitate the development of building emissions standards under this section, the Department [of the Environment] shall require the owners of covered buildings to measure and report direct emissions to the Department annually beginning in 2025.”

 The bill’s principal sponsor clarified that it is 2024 GHG emissions that will be first reported to the state on January 1, 2025.

 One knock on the bill is that it unduly burdens privately owned real estate with GHG emission reductions, ignoring other sectors, when for example cumulatively real estate in Maryland is responsible for about 18% of GHG and transportation is responsible for 40%, but transportation is barely mentioned in the more than 100 pages?
 Moreover, even with respect to real estate, the government has largely excepted itself when public schools, the largest public building type are exempt from these laws.

 Also amended out of the bill and of great import was verbiage granting permission to local governments to exceed state law in requiring emission reductions from buildings.
 Montgomery County and Howard County are currently considering all electric building code ordinances that as a result of that amendment is all but certainly preempted by this new state law.